-Apache® — cPanel & WHM uses the Apache configuration to host websites.
+Apache — cPanel & WHM uses Apache to host websites.

-- The Apache configuration also contains the system's ModSecurity™ configuration.
+- The Apache module also modifies the servers' ModSecurity™ settings.
 Apache uses ModSecurity to provide intrusion detection and prevention on your web server.

-The backup configuration does not include legacy backup configurations.
+The backup module does not include legacy backup settings.

-- cPanel themes — cPanel & WHM uses the cPanel theme configuration in order to generate the cPanel and WHM interfaces.
+- cPanel themes — cPanel & WHM uses cPanel themes to generate the cPanel and the WHM interfaces.

-Exim — cPanel & WHM uses Exim as the system's main mail transfer agent.
+Exim — cPanel & WHM uses Exim as the server's main mail transfer agent.

-MySQL® — cPanel & WHM uses the MySQL configuration as the system's primary operations tool.
+MySQL® — cPanel & WHM uses MySQL as the server's database management.